canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

     }

     // Parse if the given line matches a regex and
-    // return the first matching group
+    // returns the first matching group
     public IDictionary<String, String> Parse(String line, int lineNumber) {
         if (lineNumber == this.LineNumber)